imrafaelmerino/java-fun/docs/README.md

 ## <a name="notwhatfor"><a/> When not to use it

-json-values is a well-suited library for use in pure Object-Oriented Programming (OOP) and particularly shines in the Functional Programming (FP) paradigm.
-However, there are scenarios where it may not be the best choice, particularly in the context of Enterprise Object-Oriented Programming (EOOP).

 **Avoid Overengineering**

 json-values is a powerful tool for working with JSON data in a straightforward and expressive manner.
 However, it's